• Home

 +

-Yes, but bedrooms have specific code requirements.
-You'll need: an egress window (minimum 5.7 sq ft opening, 24" minimum height, 20" minimum width, 44" maximum sill height from floor), proper closet space, smoke detectors, and adequate ceiling height (7' minimum).
-Many older Glencoe homes have small basement windows that don't meet code — egress window installation involves cutting through the foundation and installing a window well, typically $4,000-$8,000 per window.
+Yes, but bedrooms have specific code requirements under Glencoe's 2015 IRC.
+You'll need: an egress window (minimum 5.7 sq ft opening, 24" minimum height, 20" minimum width, 44" maximum sill height from floor), proper closet space, smoke detectors, CO detectors, and 7-foot minimum ceiling height.
+Many older Glencoe homes have small basement windows that don't meet code — egress window installation involves cutting through the foundation and installing a window well, typically $4,500–$8,000 in 2026.

 Can I add a bathroom to my Glencoe basement?